F1 25: Gameplay

 The game's handling model was updated, in response to negative feedback about the handling model from F1 24.
 The AI was adjusted to improve the racing for players.
 Some drivers from the 2025 FIA Formula 3 Championship were included in the game as driver icons, as well as those from Formula 2.
 Tracks were revamped using Lidar technology, more real team radio messages were added, alongside revamped podium ceremonies and the addition of Nvidia's Audio2Face AI lip synching technology.
 Laser-scanned tracks include Bahrain, Miami, Melbourne, Suzuka and Imola.
 F1 25 also adds inverted circuits, a first for the series; Silverstone, Zandvoort and the Red Bull Ring can now be driven in reverse in Grand Prix, Time Trial, Multiplayer and Career modes.
 The inverted circuits were reworked, with revamps to their DRS zones, AI, sector divisions, starting grid and pit stops.

-At launch, drivers from the 2024 Formula 2 season are depicted, with 2025 drivers added in an update.
 MyTeam, which was introduced in F1 2020, received an overhaul for F1 25, being dubbed as “MyTeam 2.0”.
 Instead of being the owner-driver like in previous games, players can now call the shots as the owner of their team, similar to the F1 Manager series of games.
-However, the player may still race as their hired drivers.
+However, the player may still drive as their hired drivers during the Grand Prix weekend.

+The base game features all the drivers and tracks from the Formula One World Championship.
+Yuki Tsunoda drives for Red Bull Racing, while Liam Lawson drives for Racing Bulls as they both did in real life from the 2025 Japanese Grand Prix, although both of them are seen driving for the opposite team in Braking Point 3.
+Jack Doohan was released from Alpine F1 Team in real life before the 2025 Emilia Romagna Grand Prix, but this was not reflected in-game until a post-launch update replaced him with Franco Colapinto.
+At launch, drivers from the 2024 Formula 2 season are depicted, with 2025 drivers added in an update.
 Players also have the option to play as the protagonists of the film F1 (2025): Sonny Hayes, a racer-for-hire returning to F1 played by Brad Pitt; and Joshua Pearce, a hotshot rookie and Sonny's teammate played by Damson Idris.
 Ruben Cervantes, team owner of APXGP played by Javier Bardem, also appears in-game if the player uses the APXGP driver suit in MyTeam.
 In the Iconic Edition of the game, players can also race in scenarios featured in the film, with both footage of the film for the intro and in-game cutscenes for the outro, excluding the preview scenario.
 Hayes and Pearce, along with the drivers of Braking Point 3, may also appear as driver signings in MyTeam.
 Players can be able to choose either the standard 10 team lineup or add either Konnersport or APXGP (via DLC) as its 11th team in Career Modes.